NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Exercise 7**
 Filename: solution-7.py contains my solutions to problem 7.

-Solution: I was able to find the square root by using
+Solution: I was able to find the square root by using the SQUARE ROOT FORMULA.
+I researched the formula by undertaking a search in StackOverFlow and Programiz web tutorial.

 Refernces:
 McLoughlin, I. (2019), *Lecture Presentations - 52445 - Programming and Scripting*, Higher Diploma in Computing and Data Analytics, Galway Mayo Institute of Technology.